adaptui/react/docs-templates/datefield.md

 # DateField

-`DateField` component provides a way to select a date with the help of [Calendar](./calendar.md) component.
-It follows the [Native Input Date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) for the keyboard navigation & accessibility features.
+`DateField` component is an input that provides a way to select a date and time using keyboard.
+It follows the
+[Native Input Date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date)
+for the keyboard navigation & accessibility features.
 Supports all the features of React Aria's